 At Victoria Primary Academy:

-- Planning is based on the CUSP Framework and is linked back to the National Curriculum for Science.
+- In Key Stages 1 and 2 planning is based on the CUSP Framework and is linked back to the National Curriculum for Science.
 It allows for depth of understanding and opportunities to make links between learning in science and other curriculum areas.

 - Science specific vocabulary is taught explicitly and is displayed in all classrooms.
-This is linked to each area of science: biology, chemistry and physics and is progressive throughout the academy.
+This is linked to each area of science: biological sciences (biology), properties of materials (chemistry) and physical sciences (physics) and is progressive throughout the academy.

 - Practical investigations are used in all year groups to enthuse and support pupil’s understanding.
 These are progressive throughout the academy and allow children to hypothesise, observe, record and explain findings using scientific vocabulary and techniques.
 The IPROF system is used to classify the different types of scientific investigation that are developed.